-"I had guite a shock!
-I was so scared of dying after my heart attack; I could not understand what was happening to me when I woke up." - Paul may feel frightened and worried.
+I had quite a shock!
+I was so scared of dying after my heart attack; I could not understand what was happening to me when I woke up." - Paul

+You may feel shocked when you learn you have coronary artery disease.
+It can be hard to take in what is happening to you.
+You may feel frightened and worried.
 You may not be able to explain how you feel, or you may not feel any emotions at all.
 It might be hard to think about how your life is going to change.
 You may have come close to dying and are now afraid of death.